Savannah, Georgia holds a special place in my heart.

 There are two playgrounds for children, walking paths, tennis courts, and you’re sure to find an abundance of dogs there!

 Tom Triplett Park is one of my favorite parks to visit when I’m in Savannah, too.
 It’s not as popular as Forsyth park, but it’s a hidden gem.
-There’s a long walking path around a pond, workout “stations” every few miles, tennis courts, and a pavilion that you can rent out for parties!
+There’s a long walking path around a pond, workout “stations” every few miles, tennis courts with these amazing head tennis racquets, and a pavilion that you can rent out for parties!
 It also has a disc golf court which, if you’ve never done before, you HAVE to try!

 6. Visit the Aquarium

 One of my favorite things to do is visit aquariums.
 Fish are one of the coolest things to watch (and I’d be lying if I said I didn’t like pond snails).

 At the University of Georgia Aquarium, you’ll be able to see coastal fish along with amphibians and reptiles.
 There’s also a touch tank if your child is brave enough!

 If you want to dive a bit deeper, you’re able to check out two teaching labs (an art and computer lab) to learn more about the critters you see inside of the aquarium.
 Heck, you could even adopt a wetland while you were there if you wanted to!